borgs-app/borgs/README.md

 function getBorg(uint256 borgId) public view returns(string memory name, string[] memory image, string[] memory attributes, uint256 parentId1, uint256 parentId2, uint256 childId)
 ```

-The code to convert this 1D array into an image has been provided below in a few different languages:
+The code to convert the 1D array into an image has been provided below in a few different languages:

 ### Javascript
 ```javascript